Fair Elections Center is a national, nonpartisan voting rights and election reform 501(c)(3) organization based in Washington, D.C.

 The program designed by Secretary Allen would have had disastrous results for eligible American voters.
 During a hearing in the case, Secretary Allen’s office admitted that within weeks it was able to confirm the eligibility of thousands of voters on the rolls that Secretary Allen had targeted for removal under the program.
 The plaintiffs’ expert report found that the vast majority of those voters wrongfully targeted by the program were people of color.

-In September 2024, Alabama Coalition for Immigrant Justice, League of Women Voters of Alabama, the Alabama Conference of the NAACP, and four affected voters sued over the program, and a the district court halted the program prior to the election, finding that it violated the National Voter Registration Act.
+In September 2024, Alabama Coalition for Immigrant Justice, League of Women Voters of Alabama, the Alabama Conference of the NAACP, and four affected voters sued over the program, and a district court halted the program prior to the election, finding that it violated the National Voter Registration Act.
 The plaintiffs are represented by Campaign Legal Center, Southern Poverty Law Center, and Fair Elections Center.

 This week, the plaintiffs withdrew their legal case against Secretary of State Wes Allen, as this program has come to an end.